 How can your startup be nurtured by its partners?
 Feedback form Patrick Joubert

-Patrick Joubert, CEO at Ponicode, now Head of Developer Experience for CircleCI, was invited by Microsoft to share his multi-entrepreneur experience of how to build great partnerships for startups.
+Patrick Joubert, former CEO at Ponicode, now Head of Developer Experience for CircleCI, was invited by Microsoft to share his multi-entrepreneur experience of how to build great partnerships for startups.
 This talk was part of B2B Rocks, an Axeleo conference that took place online from September 7th to 11th.

 Thank you Axeleo, Microsoft and Karen Fortin for inviting Patrick Joubert and letting him share his experience with the startup community.

 Hello everyone we are back on stage for a new session on this first day at B2B Rocks.
 We are pleased to welcome Karen and Patrick.
 How are you?